 6. Eject the Casting

 Once the metal has cooled, it is ejected from the casting.
-This may be done by separating the mold halves at their seam or by simply breaking the mold itself.
-The mold material is easier to remove from the metal if it was properly lubricated before the molten metal was introduced.
+This can be achieved by separating the mold halves along their seam or by breaking the mold.
+The mold material is easier to remove from the metal if it is properly lubricated before the molten metal is introduced.

 What Are the Metals Used in Shell Molding?